Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Experiments

 \subsection{Experiment results and discussion}

-In Table \ref{tab:best_reliability_noised_0} and Table \ref{tab:best_reliability_noised_10}, we report the best configurations and results for all regularizers.
-We calculated every possible configuration with 4 variants of our dataset: 0\% noise linear, 0\% noise non-linear, 10\% noise linear, 10\% noise non-linear.
-The tables contain only the best configurations for each regularizer.
-Graph-embedded regularizers ($\omega_7$, $\omega_8$ and $\omega_9$) are underlined in the tables to compare with the classical regularizers easily.
-Detailed tables of all the experiments are presented in the Supplementary Material.
+All experiments are conducted on an Intel(R) Core(TM) Ultra 7 255H CPU with 32 GB of RAM.
+As we work with a limited synthetic dataset, we do not consider real-world constraints such as communication latency or on-device execution time.
+Training and testing times are reported solely for complexity comparison purposes and are not directly included in the earliness evaluation, as our implementations could be further optimized using GPUs.
+In Table \ref{tab:results-noise-0} and Table \ref{tab:results-noise-10}, we report the best evaluated configurations and results.
+We evaluate every possible configuration across four variants of our dataset: 0\% noise linear, 0\% noise non-linear (with NPT), 10\% noise linear, and 10\% noise non-linear (with NPT).
+The tables present only the best configurations for each MS-SVDD regularizer and each baseline.
+Detailed tables of all the experiments, including the best hyperparameters for each configurations, are provided in the Supplementary Material.

-For 0\% Noise/Linear, our model performs poorly, the best Geometric Mean results reaching $0.35$ at best with regularizer $\omega_4$.
-We notice that modality $1$ (reactive power) may contain the most information for event detection, as the best performances are obtained based on $UNI_1$ strategy.
-We don't notice any pattern concerning the signs of the modalities.
-If the True Positive Rate is high in our experiments, the final Geometric Mean score is weighed down by the True Negative Rate, which does not exceed $0.13$ for every configuration.
-This means that the best configurations are too sensitive to variations in the Linear case.
-Graph-regularizers don't increase performances for this dataset variant.

-By considering 10\% Noise/Linear, we get almost the same results with a maximum Geometric Mean of $0.34$.
-However, graph-regularizers $\omega_8$ and $\omega_9$ appear to be the best regularizers here, outperforming other regularizers by a few percent.
-Active power and reactive power are also both used to detect anomalies in these configurations, confirming the fact that voltage seems to carry less information than power in our problem.

-When applying the Non-linear Projection Trick (NPT), we drastically increase our results, reaching a Geometric Mean of $0.79$ for 0\% Noise and $0.78$ for 10\% Noise.
-These higher scores are explained by the increase of specificity in our model, the True Negative Rate ranging now between $0.61$ and $0.72$ for both variants.
-With most of our configurations, voltage still does not play an important role, this modality being only leveraged through AND strategies in three configurations for 0\% noise.
-However, with 10\% noise, we notice that two configurations use unimodal voltage strategies for anomaly detection, and two other configurations leverage voltage through AND strategies.
-This shows that voltage can help the model to classify abnormal behaviors when the data becomes noisy.
-In both 0\% and 10\% noise, graph regularizers outperform classical regularizers by a few percent.
-Graph-regularizer $\omega_8$ finally gets the best results with most of the dataset variants.

-Table \ref{tab:best_earliness} validates reliability results with earliness evaluations.
-For each dataset variant, we select one of the most reliable configurations, record its average detection delay in milliseconds for $50$ anomalies, and calculate its earliness for a CCT of $100$ ms. If the anomaly is triggered too early or too late, we don't record the delay but increase the false trigger counter from which the True Trigger Rate (ttr) is calculated.
-While MS-SVDD does not work with linear variants, its results are highly satisfying with the Non-linear Projection Trick enabled, as the average detection delay does not exceed 25 ms with and without noise.
-With a CCT of 100 ms, these results lead to a minimum earliness of $83.3\%$ and outperform the best detection performances in the original PSML experiments \cite{zheng2021psml}.